On a uniqueness property of cuspidal unipotent representations: Abstract

 \section{Abstract}

-The formal degree of a unipotent discrete series character of an absolutely almost simple group over a nonarchimedean local field which splits over an unramified extension, is a rational function of the cardinality $\mathbf{q}$ of the residue field, whose poles and zeroes (apart from $\mathbf{q}=0$) are roots of unity.
-We prove that the formal degree of a \emph{cuspidal} unipotent representation (in the sense of Lusztig \cite{Lusztig-unirep,Lusztig-unirep2}) determines its Kazhdan-Lusztig-Langlands parameter, up to twisting by weakly unramified characters.
-For split exceptional groups this result follows from the work of M. Reeder \cite{Re}, and for the remaining exceptional cases this was verified in \cite{Fe1}.
+The formal degree of a unipotent discrete series character of a simple linear algebraic group over a non-archimedean local field (in the sense of Lusztig \cite{Lusztig-unirep}), is a rational function of $q$ evaluated at $q=\mbf{q}$, the cardinality of the residue field.
+The irreducible factors of this rational function are $q$ and cyclotomic polynomials.
+We prove that the formal degree of a \emph{supercuspidal} unipotent representation determines its Lusztig-Langlands parameter, up to twisting by weakly unramified characters.
+For split exceptional groups this result follows from the work of M.~Reeder \cite{Re}, and for the remaining exceptional cases this is verified in \cite{Fe2}.
 In the present paper we treat the classical families.

-A cuspidal unipotent formal degree, normalized appropriately, is the reciprocal of a polynomial.
-For orthogonal and symplectic groups the zeroes of this polynomial are roots of unity of \emph{even} order.
-We show that this property is very distinctive among unipotent formal degrees of general discrete series characters, and we show that if a unipotent formal degree has poles or zeroes of odd order, then the root of unity with the largest odd order that occurs in this way \emph{is a zero} of the formal degree.

-The main result of this article characterizes unramified Kazhdan-Lusztig-Langlands parameters which support a cuspidal local system in terms of formal degrees.
-The result implies the uniqueness of so-called cuspidal spectral transfer maps (as introduced in \cite{Opd1}) between unipotent affine Hecke algebras (up to twisting by unramified characters).
-In \cite{Opd2} the essential uniqueness of arbitrary unipotent spectral transfer maps was reduced to the cuspidal case.
+The main result of this article characterizes unramified Lusztig-Langlands parameters which support a cuspidal local system in terms of formal degrees.
+The result implies the uniqueness of so-called cuspidal spectral transfer morphisms (as introduced in \cite{Opds}) between unipotent affine Hecke algebras (up to twisting by unramified characters).
+In \cite{Opdl} the essential uniqueness of arbitrary unipotent spectral transfer morphisms was reduced to the cuspidal case.